JunGameDev/Beluga-Engine/README.md

 Make sure that you do a --recursive clone to fetch all of the directories.

 * Visual Studio
-After you opened .sln file, make sure to set SandBox as a startup project
+   * After opened .sln file, make sure to set SandBox as a startup project.

 # Third-party Libraries in used
 Beluga Engine is made with following libraries.